Singapore Bullion Market Association

 SOCIAL CHANGE

 The gold rush not only brought prosperity but also ignited a rebellion among miners against British rule, an event commemorated by ABC Bullion’s “Eureka” minted coins and tablets.
-This period also catalysed significant social changes that led to enhanced parliamentary democracy in Australia.
+This period also catalyzed significant social changes that led to enhanced parliamentary democracy in Australia.

 Additionally, this era marked the first significant collaboration between Australia and China in the gold sector, with over 30,000 Chinese miners participating in the rush.
-Some of their distinctive mineshafts are still visible in the countryside today, notable for being cylindrical in shape, so that evil spirits would not be able to find a convenient corner to lurk in and then leap out to snare an unwary miner.
+Some of their distinctive mineshafts are still visible in the countryside today, notable for being cylindrical, so that evil spirits would not be able to find a convenient corner to lurk in and then leap out to snare an unwary miner.

 SBMA HISTORY OF GOLD IN AUSTRALIA & FUTURE TRENDS